kryptokrona/kryptokrona-docs/Frequently-Asked-Questions.md

 #### Q: Is there a calculator to see how much TRTL I'll mine per day?

 A: Your pool's homepage should have one - enter your hashrate and it'll give an estimate of how much TRTL you'll mine per day.
+If there isn't, you can check one [here](https://turtle.land/#pools).

 ### XMR-Stak Issues